 In many countries, a possessory title can never be converted to a freehold title.

-Here’s What You Can Do To Protect Yourself
+Here’s What You Can Do To Protect Yourself When Buying Property Overseas

 When buying property in Latin America, it’s critical that you have a comprehensive title review performed in accordance with the laws of the country you’re buying in.
 You’ve got to engage a qualified local attorney.
 A local real estate attorney will be experienced in finding liens and judgments and will know the types of local problems to look for.